Agentic Coding0 / 36

 Let me break each one down.

-2. Use Plan Mode for anything non-trivial
+2. Drop into Plan Mode for slow-down moments

 3. Run /init for your CLAUDE.md